sarrvesh/lofar_imaging_cookbook/source/buildlofar.rst

 Once inside the container, you should source ::

-   source /lofarsoft/lofarinit.sh
+   source /opt/lofarsoft/lofarinit.sh

+Alternately, you can also download the singularity image (containing the same packages as the docker image) from this `link <https://www.dropbox.com/s/r5w5p1qdefp64g4/lofar.simg?dl=0>`_.
+Contact the `Science Operations & Support <https://support.astron.nl/rohelpdesk>`_ if you have trouble running the singularity image.

 ---
 FAQ
 ---

-**Where are the default RFI strategies stored in the docker?**
+**Where are the default RFI strategies stored in the docker container?**

-   The default RFI strategies (LBAdefault and HBAdefault) are stored in the directory /lofarsoft/share/rfistrategies
+   The default RFI strategies (LBAdefault and HBAdefault) are stored in the directory /opt/lofarsoft/share/rfistrategies

 **Where can I find the pipeline.cfg file inside the docker container?**

-   The pipeline.cfg file that is needed for run prefactor is stored in the directory /lofarsoft/share/pipeline
+   The pipeline.cfg file that is needed for run prefactor is stored in the directory /opt/lofarsoft/share/pipeline

 **I get an "Illegal instruction error" when I run the docker image.
 What does this mean?**

    This probably means that you are running an older/incompatible CPU.
-A docker image might have to built on your machine.
+A docker image might have to be built on your machine.
 Please contact Science Operations & Support for further assistance if you encounter this.

 .. rubric:: Footnotes